-The wedding date is fast approaching, and you’re trying to nail down all of the details to make sure that your big day goes down in the record books as the best wedding ever.
+Wedding planning is hard and the wedding date is fast approaching.
+You’re trying to nail down all of the details to make sure that your big day goes down in the record books as the best wedding ever.
 You know that having good food is critical to the overall experience, but how do you plan a unique, delicious menu that doesn’t make everyone feel groggy as soon as they eat it?
 The typical chicken, starch, and vegetable is so passé and doesn’t give your guests the energy they will need to cut a rug to the tunes of your meticulously chosen DJ.

 If you want what’s best for you and your guests, consider ditching the “wedding food” and opting for incorporating gut-friendly food into your menu.
 It’s surprisingly simple to implement plus, you’ll significantly diversify your guests’ options, empower them to make healthy decisions for themselves, and even educate them that healthy food can be celebration food.